dm13450/dm13450.github.io/research.md

 permalink: /Research/
 ---

 My research interests include the following:

 - Predicting extreme values in markets and financial products.
 - Nonparametric Bayesian methods.
 - Point-process inference.

-My PhD thesis was titled "Bayesian Nonparametric Hawkes Processes with Applications".
-I took the standard Hawkes process, made some of the components nonparametric and applied it to various situations like;
-terror attacks, fx trading and soccer goals.
-All of the inference was done in a Bayesian manner with the nonparametric bits using a Dirichlet process.
-You can download my PhD [here](https://discovery.ucl.ac.uk/id/eprint/10109374/3/Markwick_10109374_thesis.pdf).
+My PhD thesis was [Bayesian Nonparametric Hawkes Processes with Applications](https://discovery.ucl.ac.uk/id/eprint/10109374/3/Markwick_10109374_thesis.pdf).
+I took the standard Hawkes process, made some of the components nonparametric and applied it to various situations like; terror attacks, fx trading and soccer goals.
+All of the inference was Bayesian with the nonparametric bits using a Dirichlet process.

 ### Software